Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Panečku, než jsme přijeli tenkrát do Prešova, tak jsme měli haldy všeho, na co si člověk pomyslil.
 Měl jsem schováno deset tisíc memfisek, dvě kola ementálského sýra, tři sta konserv, a potom, když už se šlo na Bardějov do zákopů, Rusové od Mušiny odřízli spojení na Prešov, potom se dělaly obchůdky.

-Bardejov is mentioned by Rechnungsfeldwebel Bautanzel when he relates about his experiences at the front in the Carpathians.
+is mentioned by Rechnungsfeldwebel Bautanzel when he relates his experiences at the front in the Carpathians.

 Background